deluf/deluf.github.io/content/2024/laureandosi.md

 date: "2024-01-09T00:00:00+01:00"
 draft: false

-description: "**WordPress** website which retrieves University Of Pisa graduands' grades and wraps them up in a PDF file along with some statistics and a final grade simulation"
+description: "**WordPress** website which retrieves University Of Pisa graduands' grades and wraps them up in a PDF file along with some statistics and a simulation of the final grade"

 cover:
   alt: Preview of Laureandosi